Inclusive Education and Early Years in Jersey

 - put in place a plan to create a more inclusive education system

 The Independent Review of Inclusive Education and Early Years

-Inclusive education is education that includes everyone.
-In 2023, we’ll agree a definition and vision for inclusive education in Jersey.
-To do this, we’ll speak to:
+We’ll agree on a definition and vision for inclusive education in Jersey.
+To do this, we spoke to: